cs1302uga/cs1302-gallery/README.md

    timeline.play();
    ```
    The `Timeline` object also hase a `pause` method to pause the execution of the timeline.

+7. **How do I pass around objects effectively?**

+   From time to time, you may need to access one part of your app from another part of your app.
+   You used a good design (e.g., classes and inheritance), but you find that you're passing a lot
+   of reference variales around, perhaps through constructors.
+If it were one or two variable,
+   then it would not be a big deal.
+However, you are likely reading this question because you
+   are passing a lot variables around.
+Your first thought might be to make those variables
+   static, but that is not good for a couple different reasons if you recall what it means for
+   a variable to be static and the non-functional requirements for this project.

+   The reccommended strategy is to add all those variables to your driver class as instance variables
+   with getters and setters, then pass a reference to your driver object around as needed.
+   This way, you are only passing around one variable instead of many!
+In the other parts of your
+   app, simply call on the getter and setters methods to access and change the things you
+   were previously passing around.

+   Remember, if you are currently in your driver class's `start` method, then you can pass
+   a reference to the current driver object into a method using the `this` reference
+   variable.

 Have a question?
 Please post it on the course Piazza.